6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Opportunities for Localization and Sensing

 Sensing can also be performed jointly with localization tasks, especially when the surrounding environment is dynamic.
-For example, the positions of incident points (that create extra paths between the transmitter and receiver) can also be estimated as a by-product in \ac{slam} scenarios.
-In \ac{ff}, this can be accomplished with a multiple-antenna UE (E-J1 (a)), or a single-antenna UE under mobility by exploiting Doppler information~\cite{han2015performance} (E-J1 (b)). {In \ac{nf}, the \ac{sns} (passive target sensing) and \ac{swm} features can be exploited to perform \ac{las} (of both reflecting and blocking passive targets) using a single-antenna UE, without the assist of Doppler estimation.}
+For example, the positions of incident points (that create extra paths between the transmitter and receiver) can also be estimated as a by-product in simultaneous localization and mapping scenarios.
+In the \ac{ff}, this can be accomplished with a multiple-antenna UE ({J1-(a)}), or a single-antenna UE under mobility by exploiting Doppler information~\cite{han2015performance} ({J1-(b)}). {In the \ac{nf}, the \ac{sns} (passive target sensing) and \ac{swm} features can be exploited to perform \ac{las} (of both reflecting and blocking passive targets) using a single-antenna UE, without the assistance of Doppler estimation.} The opportunities provided {by} RIS-aided joint localization and sensing are similar, which are not detailed here.